EasySigh/kana-senpai-web/privacy-policy.md

 - You may request to opt out from future selling or sharing of your personal information to third parties.
 Upon receiving an opt-out request, we will act upon the request as soon as feasibly possible, but no later than fifteen (15) days from the date of the request submission.

-To exercise these rights, you can contact us by email at contact@kana-senpai.app , or by referring to the contact details at the bottom of this document.
-If you have a complaint about how we handle your data, we would like to hear from you.
+To exercise these rights, you can contact us by email at contact@kana-senpai.app, or by referring to the contact details at the bottom of this document.
+If you have a complaint about how we handle your data, we would like to hear from you

-## 11. DO WE MAKE UPDATES TO THIS NOTICE?
+## 13. DO WE MAKE UPDATES TO THIS NOTICE?

 **In Short:** _Yes, we will update this notice as necessary to stay compliant with relevant laws._

 We may update this privacy notice from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.

-## 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
+## 14. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

 If you have questions or comments about this notice, you may email us at contact@kana-senpai.app

-## 13. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?
+## 15. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

-You have the right to request access to the personal information we collect from you, change that information, or delete it.
-To request to review, update, or delete your personal information, please fill out and submit a [data subject access request](https://app.termly.io/notify/31ef4163-6284-4803-ad14-4daf05cf9442).
+You have the right to delete personal information we collect from you.
+To delete your personal information, please visit: ["Delete your data" Page](https://kana-senpai.app/delete-data).